ML-PSE/PDStoolkit-Python-Package/README.md

 ```

 ### License
-All code is provided under a BSD 3-clause license.
+All code is provided under MIT license.
 See LICENSE file for more information.